 But then, do your own research and decide for yourself, given the many unknowns, if all this is really worth the risks.

-Here is another article covering the history and known effects of Rape Seed and Canola Oils written by Sally Fallon and Mary Enig, Authors of "Nourishing Traditions" (sent to me by Deborah Krulevitch after this article was published).
+Here is another article covering the history and known effects of Rape Seed and Canola Oils written by Sally Fallon and Mary Enig, Authors of "Nourishing Traditions".

 A more recent article by Dr. Axe is worth reading as well:

 Stop Using Canola Oil Immediately!
 6 Canola Oil Dangers

 Feed your digestive system and your digestive system will feed your body.